Forgot your password?

 Where is my order?
 Check Here

-Wetsuit thickness is described in millimeters (mm).
-This number is literally the thickness of the wetsuit material called neoprene.
+First off, you’ll see a thickness at the beginning of a product (i.e. 3/2mm or 5/4/3mm).
+Wetsuit thickness is described in millimeters (mm) and the number is the thickness of the wetsuit material called neoprene.

 The thicker the wetsuit, the more insulation it provides.
 However as the thickness increases, the heavier and more restrictive the wetsuit becomes.
 Hence, a 3/2mm wetsuit will give you much more range and flexibility compared to a 5/4/3mm wetsuit.

-- The panels of neoprene are fused and glued together instead of the neoprene panels being pierced
+Stitchless seams are featured in some super high-end wetsuits.
+The panels of neoprene are fused and glued together instead of the neoprene panels being pierced.
+This creates a lighter, flexible, and more durable seam.

 The grade (or type) of neoprene used for a wetsuit also affects the feel and performance.
 Most suits today are made of super stretch neoprene for a better fit and flexibility.

-Still unsure or overwhelmed with the wetsuit shopping process?
-We get it and that's why we're here for you!
+Still unsure or feel overwhelmed on how to buy a wetsuit?
+We get it and that’s why we’re here for you!